joejung/gcfa/README.md

 * **User Confirmation:** Display the parsed data in a Streamlit DataFrame table, allowing the user to review and confirm its accuracy before proceeding.
 * **Data Enrichment:** After confirmation, automatically add a new column named 'MTK action item' to the DataFrame.
 * **User-Modifiable Fields:** The application must allow the user to directly modify the contents of both the 'customer action item' and 'MTK action item' columns within the table.
-* **Data Persistence:** The final, confirmed, and potentially modified table must be saved as a JSON file.
-The filename should follow a `yyyymmdd_hhmmss` format to ensure uniqueness and proper sorting.
+* **Data Persistence:** The final, confirmed, and potentially modified table must be saved to a single JSON file (e.g., `records.json`).
+Each record should include its date field and a `project name` field (e.g., TabS11, TabS10), which will be used for identification and retrieval.

 ---